mneroda93/typing-adventure/READ-ME-ASAP.md

 This is a an old project in which I did not care about efficiency or code readibility.

-Why reveal this project it here?
+Why reveal the project then?

 Every person in any field has his first projects and for me this is a memory I hold dear to remind me where I started.